python/mypy/docs/source/error_code_list.rst

    #        (the first definition wins!)
    A('x')

-Check that called functions return a value [func-returns-value]
+Check that called function returns a value [func-returns-value]
 ---------------------------------------------------------------

 Mypy reports an error if you call a function with a ``None``